Skip to main content

 You can select from the following statuses:

-• Require NDA: You can require a signed NDA from any organization that wishes to access your Shared Profile.
+• Require NDA: You can require a signed NDA from any organization that wishes to access your Trust Page.

 • Manually Approve: You can manually approve organizations that have agreed to an NDA separately from the UpGuard platform.
-You can optionally use this status to retain a legacy status for any organizations who had prior access to your Shared Profile and do not need to agree to an NDA to continue access.
+You can optionally use this status to retain a legacy status for any organizations who had prior access to your Trust Page and do not need to agree to an NDA to continue access.

 Once an NDA has been agreed to, you can download a copy of the NDA from the NDA column for the specified account.